chr15m/flk/README.md

  * `(str-pos HAYSTACK NEEDLE)` - Returns the position of string `NEEDLE` in string `HAYSTACK` or -1 if not found.
  * `(str-upper-case STRING)` - Converts string to all upper-case.
  * `(str-lower-case STRING)` - Converts string to all lower-case.
+ * `(str-capitalize STRING)` - Converts first character of the string to upper-case, all other characters to lower-case.
  * `(dc OPERATOR ARRAY-OF-NUMBERS)` - Wraps the `dc` command to do decimal math.
 E.g. `(dc '+ [1 2 3])` yeilds `6`.
  * `(env [KEY] [VALUE])` - Returns a `hash-map` of environment variables.
 Returns the value of `KEY` if present.
 Sets the value of `KEY` to `VAL` if the latter is present.
  * `(sh!
 COMMAND ARGS)` - Run a bash command with arguments.
 Returns `[stdout stderr return-code]` from the resulting call.